jcomeauictx/legaproxy/README.md

 provided at http://mitm.it/.
 Instead, after downloading the .pem file, type `chrome://certificate-manager` into the address bar, select "Local certificates", "Custom", "Installed by you", and import the certificate into "Trusted Certificates".
-Close and reopen the browser.

 ## Developer notes